 I was born and raised in Brooklyn, NY and lived in Greenwich Village, Manhattan from the age of 17.
 I waitressed in many of renowned coffee houses such as The Wha and The Why Not where I met and became a lifelong friend of Richie Havens.

 In 1968 I was pressured to lose my firstborn child to adoption receiving no support to keep my family intact.
 Like so many women of my generation I was assured it was the loving, unselfish thing to do, for the "best," and I was assured I would "put it behind me" and get on with my life.
 I never forgot!

 In 1969 I became Associate Editor of three magazines at Volitant/Histrionic Publishing, 21 West 26 Street, NYC.

 In 1971 I married and moved to New Jersey.
 I was a full-time at-home mother to three children and a La Leche League Leader.
 I was class mother and active with their scouts.

-During the 70s and 80s I also took in foster children, co-founded Origins, and housed expectant mothers in need, reunited hundreds of adoption-separated families, and began my first book.
+During the 70s and 80s I also took in foster children, co-founded Origins, housed expectant mothers in need, reunited hundreds of adoption-separated families, and wrote my first book.

 In 1995, more than a decade after I began my research, support, and activism in adoption, my first daughter succumbed to depression.
 It was then I learned that adoptees attempt suicide four times more often than their non-adopted contemporaries.